 Most People Have No Idea Oklahoma Has A Lost National Park…And It’s Stunning

-In 1902, before Oklahoma was even a state, Platt National Park was established as the seventh National Park in the history of the U.S. through a contract with the Chickasaw and Choctaw Nations and the federal government.
+In 1902, before Oklahoma was even a state, Platt National Park was established as the seventh National Park in the history of the U.S. through a contract between the Chickasaw and Choctaw Nations and the federal government.
 Platt National Park was located at the foothills of the Arbuckle Mountains in Sulphur, Oklahoma, and in 1976 became Chickasaw National Recreation Area after merging with the Arbuckle Recreation Area.

-Why would the national government take away its National Park status?
+Why would the government take away its National Park status?
 It’s believed that the federal government thought it would bring in more visitors giving it a fresh name change.
-It’s hard to find evidence that Platt National Park once existed, but historic maps and old documents help us remember this piece of Oklahoma history.
+It’s hard to find evidence that Platt National Park once existed, but historic maps and old documents help us remember this near-forgotten piece of Oklahoma history.